Selecting a Trust to Suit Your Needs

 For those concerned about litigation

-Attorneys, medical professionals and others may be especially susceptible to lawsuits.
-That’s why some turn to asset-protection trusts, which name the grantor as the beneficiary, often with a corporate entity like Schwab serving as trustee.
-By law, these trusts can be established only if you’re not aware of a lawsuit or possible lawsuit, but when employed in advance they can shield assets from litigation.
-Many states—including California, New York and Texas—prohibit asset-protection trusts, in which case individuals often turn to a corporate trustee in a state in which they are permitted.
+By law, these trusts can be established only if you’re not aware of a lawsuit or possible lawsuit.
+Many states—including California, New York, and Texas—prohibit asset-protection trusts, in which case individuals often turn to a corporate trustee in a state that permits them.

 For those wishing to maximize life insurance payouts